flags

 NOFLAG1

-If this flag is set, no entities and textures with FLAG1 are displayed in the view.
+If this flag is set, no entities and textures with FLAG1 are rendered in the view.

 NOLOD